-Black Mini Whoodle Dog Puppies Breed: Wheaten Terrier Poodle Mix
+Black Mini Whoodle Dog: Wheaten Terrier Poodle Mix

 - Poodles are popular mixes that dog owners love.
 Not only are these dogs as smart and loyal as Poodles, but they also inherit traits from the other mix.
 One of the Poodle mixes that you can now own is a Whoodle, which is a mix of a Soft-Coated Wheaten Terrier and a Poodle.